Atharva-3954/EDA-Project-Pluto/README.md

 The following questions were explored during the analysis:

-1. What is the distribution of Movies and TV Shows on Netflix?
+1. What is the distribution of Movies and TV Shows on Netflix!?
-2. Which countries contribute the most content to Netflix?
+2. Which countries contribute the most content to Netflix!?
-3. What are the most common content ratings on Netflix?
+3. What are the most common content ratings on Netflix!?
-4. Which genres are most frequently available on Netflix?
+4. Which genres are most frequently available on Netflix!?
-5. How has Netflix content changed over the years?
+5. How has Netflix content changed over the years!?

 ---